Abhayakaragupta: Indian Buddhist scholar, included as a pre-incarnation of the Panchen Lama line of incarnate Tibetan lamas.

 Iconographic Source Texts: the literature that describes the appearance, function and rituals associated with meditational deities and gods.

-paintings, often figures or narrative scenes, used to decorate the pages
+Illuminated Manuscript: miniature paintings, often figures or narrative scenes, used to decorate the pages of books.

 Illustration: a picture in a manuscript or a book accompanying a text.